 Can Disability Pride be as effective for “destigmatizing” as earlier expressions of pride made by social movements such as those advanced by the LGBTQi, Women’s, or other groups?

-Please note that this list is not meant to be exhaustive; we hope to receive abstracts related to the conference’s central question even if the particular topic was not specifically listed here.
-Proposals should demonstrate a clear linkage to all three aspects of the conference—disability, bioethics, and law.
-Papers that focus on ethics should include substantial discussion of policy implications.
+This list is not meant to be exhaustive; we hope to include presentations related to the conference’s central question even if the particular topic was not specifically listed here.
+Successful proposals will demonstrate a clear linkage to all three aspects of the conference—disability, bioethics, and law.
+Papers that focus on ethics will include substantial discussion of policy implications.
 Relatedly, law will be treated broadly to include governmental policy decisions more generally.
-Successful abstracts will propose or outline an argument/position, rather than merely stating a topic.

-In an effort to encourage interdisciplinary and international dialogue, we welcome submissions from legal scholars and lawyers, bioethicists, philosophers, clinicians, medical researchers, disability rights advocates, public health practitioners, behavioral economists, government officials and staff, and others who have a meaningful contribution to make on this topic.
-We welcome philosophical and legal reflections from contributors across the world, but these submissions should be general or United States- focused rather than comparative in nature.
-We welcome submissions from advocacy organizations, think tanks, and others outside academia, but emphasize that this is a scholarly conference, and abstracts/papers will be held to academic standards of argumentation and support.
+In an effort to encourage interdisciplinary and international dialogue, we welcomed submissions from legal scholars and lawyers, bioethicists, philosophers, clinicians, medical researchers, disability rights advocates, public health practitioners, behavioral economists, government officials and staff, and others who have a meaningful contribution to make on this topic.
+We welcomed philosophical and legal reflections from contributors across the world, but papers selected for inclusion will be general or United States-focused rather than comparative in nature.
+We welcomed submissions from advocacy organizations, think tanks, and others outside academia, but this is a scholarly conference and papers selected for presentation will conform to academic standards of argumentation and support.